divyag265/neu-csye6225-4/Design Document.md

 •	Gradle
 •	Testng boot client

+###Instructions to build and deploy web aplication:
+1. Copy the application’s directory from its location into $CATALINA_HOME\webapps directory.
+2. Restart the server, the application is deployed with the context path is name of the directory you copied

 ###Instructions to run unit and/or integration tests:
 1. All tests are written in Employeeirectorytests.java
 2. Run the application using gradle.